Database Matching Under Noisy Synchronization Errors: Matching Capacity For Independent Repetition

 \section{Matching Capacity For Independent Repetition}

-In this section, we investigate the upper and the lower bounds on the matching capacity $C(d_{\text{rep}},\alpha)$ for independent repetition ($W_n=1$, $d_\text{rep}=0$), where we assume a repetition pattern which is independent across all rows.
+In this section, we investigate the upper and the lower bounds on the matching capacity $C$ for independent repetition, where we assume a repetition pattern that is independent across all rows.
+For tractability, we focus on the special case where $\gamma=0$, resulting in an \emph{i.i.d.} database distribution $p_X(x)=u_x$, $\forall x\in\mathfrak{X}$.

-Due to the independence of the repetition pattern and the independence of the database rows, the seeds do not offer any additional information on the repetition pattern or row matching.
-Thus, we focus on the matching capacity $C(0,\alpha)$ in the regime with no seeds, \emph{i.e.,} $\Lambda_n=0$.
-Furthermore, for tractability, we focus on the special case where $\gamma=0$, resulting in an \emph{i.i.d.} database distribution $p_X(x)=u_x$, $\forall x\in\mathfrak{X}$.

 We state our main result on the matching capacity for independent repetition in the following theorem: \begin{thm}{\textbf{(Matching Capacity Bounds for Independent Repetition})} Consider a probability transition matrix $\mathbf{P}$ with $\gamma=0$, a noise distribution $p_{Y|X}$ and a repetition distribution $p_S$.
 Then the matching capacity satisfies \iftoggle{singlecolumn}{